-Theft, disorderly conduct and alcohol related offenses are very common on College campuses.
-However, these crimes don't stand alone.
+Theft, disorderly conduct and alcohol related offenses are very common on College campuses, but other more serious crimes also occur.
 Despite law enforcement's efforts, serious crimes do occur on college campuses.
 It is important to report any suspicious incidents to Campus Safety and/or law enforcement and always remain alert and vigilant.
 Students are encouraged to utilize the Rave Guardian application, available on smartphones, and to notify Campus Safety of any suspicious incidents or persons.
-Information about the app and instructions on how to download it can be found at <a href="https://linearchy.com/line
+Information about the app and instructions on how to download it can be found at <a href="https://links.night.com/links